Abuca/alx-zero_day/README.md

 Hello.
-This is my first project on github as a fullstack developer
+This is my first project on github as a fullstack developer.